-Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organisation As described above, the Company's business and operations are subject to certain risks.
+Principle 5: Embed effective risk management, internal controls and assurance activities, considering both opportunities and threats, throughout the organisation

+As described above, the Company's business and operations are subject to certain risks.
 The Board receives monthly updates from management on operational, investor and public relations, finance and administrative matters.
-In addition the Company's directors are encouraged to liaise and meet with management on a regular basis to discuss matters of particular interest to each director.
+In addition, the Company's directors are encouraged to liaise and meet with management on a regular basis to discuss matters of particular interest to each director.
 The Company's management has implemented effective risk management, considering both opportunities and threats, throughout the organisation.